caraya/vtt-demos/video_captioning.md

 (built with information from <http://demosthenes.info/blog/584/Creating-And-Validating-WebVTT-Subtitles>)

-There are no programs that natively support VTT as a captioning program.
+There are no programs that support VTT as a native captioning format.
 However there are plenty of programs that will create SRT captions, which is very similar to VTT (we'll discuss the differences later in this section).

 Choose whatever tool will work best for you to generate the SRT file; then follow the instructions below to convert them to VTT files.

 #### Converting SRT to VTT